Carlos Diogo

-Carlos Andrés Diogo Enseñat (born 18 July 1983) is a Uruguayan former footballer.
-A player of great physical strength, he operated as a defender or midfielder on the right side of the pitch.
+Carlos Andrés Diogo Enseñat (born 18 July 1983) is a Uruguayan former footballer who played as a right-sided wing-back or midfielder.
+An ex-international for Uruguay, he is best known for his unsuccessful tenure at Real Madrid.

-He amassed La Liga totals of 120 games and six goals over five seasons, representing in the competition Real Madrid and Zaragoza.
-He also played professionally, other than in his own country, in Argentina and Belgium.
+Diogo amassed La Liga totals of 120 games and six goals over five seasons.
+Aside from Spain and his native Uruguay, he also played in Argentina and Belgium.

-Diogo appeared for Uruguay in two Copa América tournaments.

 Club career

 Diogo was born in Montevideo.
 He started his career with River Plate Montevideo and Peñarol, moving to Argentina's Club Atlético River Plate in January 2005.

 In July 2005, Diogo signed with Spanish giants Real Madrid as compatriot Pablo García, but found first team opportunities scarce.
-On 23 August 2006, the club decided to send him to fellow La Liga side Real Zaragoza on a season-long loan; the move was made permanent in April 2007, but Madrid agreed to take just €4,5 million instead of the initial 6 million with the condition the player did not join FC Barcelona in the future.
+On 23 August 2006, the club decided to send him to fellow La Liga side Real Zaragoza on a season-long loan; the move was made permanent in April 2007, but Madrid agreed to take just €4.5 million instead of the initial 6 million with the condition the player did not join FC Barcelona in the future.

 On 6 January 2007, Diogo was involved in a fight with Sevilla FC's Luís Fabiano after apparently stepping on the Brazilian's hand and insulting him, which led to the latter putting the former in a strangle-hold in the closing stages of the game.
 This incident was punished with a five-match ban to both players.

 Due to a serious knee injury, Diogo missed the entire 2008–09 campaign, with the Aragonese now in the second division.
 He underwent a second operation in April 2009, being sidelined for a further eight months.

 On 12 December 2009, with Zaragoza back in the top level, Diogo returned to action with a goal, but in a 1–2 league home loss against Athletic Bilbao.
 The player still contributed with a further 14 appearances, as the team managed to avoid relegation.

 Diogo returned to full fitness in 2010–11, starting in all the league games he took part in (2,950 minutes of play) as Zaragoza again narrowly escaped relegation.
 He left the club in July, after failing to negotiate a new deal.

 Diogo signed a contract with PFC CSKA Sofia in mid-January 2012, but requested to leave the Bulgarian side after only 15 days, which was conceded.
 In late September he returned to active football, signing with Zaragoza neighbours SD Huesca.

 In June 2013, Diogo agreed to a one-year deal at Belgian Pro League's K.A.A.
 Gent, He was released in January of the following year, returning to Zaragoza in the summer.